redbasecap/audio_preparation_for_create_ml_apple/README.md

-# SleepSoundModel - Trim and Remove Silence
+# Audio File Preperation for Create ML - Trim and Remove Silence

 This project processes audio files by trimming silence and splitting them into smaller segments for use in machine learning models like CreateML.